MateusKurten/travel-guide-to-japan/README.md

+# Travel Guide to Japan

+Access the website [here](https://snazzy-semifreddo-bf9756.netlify.app/) to see the application in action!

 ## Description

 The **Travel Guide to Japan** is a web application built using technologies such as Gatsby, React, TailwindCSS, and Google Maps Embed API.
 It aims to offer users a rich and informative experience while exploring Japan's cultural and scenic diversity.